kossiitkgp/docs/events/KWoC/mentor-manual.md

 **Eligibility**

-There are five main criteria to be a mentor in KWoC:
+There are eight main criteria to be a mentor in KWoC:

 1. You must have one or more projects on Github with merge access.
-1. Your project(s) must have more than two easy-to-fix and at least oen moderate-level issue.
+1. Your project(s) must have more than two easy-to-fix and at least one moderate-level issue.
 1. You must have a dedicated public communication channel for each project, where all the conversations regarding the project will happen.
 1. Your project must have a descriptive README.
 1. KWoC Organisers must approve your project(s).
+1. A project must have an actual usecase and not just be a tutorial/example/sandbox repo
+1. A project should have an open source LICENSE
+1. A project must have at least a minimum amount of development, There should be some sort of roadmap layed out

 **Goals of the Program**: